Advanced Searches

 Regular Expressions

-FoxTrot performs almost instant searches because it looks for whole words (or partial words, when using * wildcards) in its index.
-In some situations, you can't express your query in term of whole or partial words, but you may express it using regular expressions1.
-Because FoxTrot stores a compressed version of the plain text content of your documents, it can also perform this kind of unindexed searches very efficiently; it typically takes only a few seconds to process gigabytes of documents.
-Whenever possible, use some restricting criteria before applying a regular expression filter, but if needed, use the [all items of type] [any file or folder]
+FoxTrot performs near-instantaneous searches because it searches for whole words (or parts of words, when using * wildcards) in its index.
+In some situations, you can't express your query in terms of whole words or parts of words, but you may express it using regular expressions1.
+Because FoxTrot stores a compressed version of the plain text content of your documents, it can also perform this type of unindexed search very efficiently; it typically takes only a few seconds to process gigabytes of documents.
+Whenever possible, use some restrictive criteria before applying a regular expression filter, but if necessary, use the [all items of type] [any file or folder] criterion: